jneubert/doc/README.md

-Just a view doc pages
+Just a view doc pages in the wiki